IBM/tririga-indoor-maps/docs/_pages/install-tririga.markdown

    1. Go back to the Form Builder and click on the radio button for the `triFloor` form.
    1. Click the `Publish` link from the links at the top right.

+1. In order to link the existing Locate app with the new LocateMap app, you must first add a data source to the existing triLocate model.
+   1. Navigate to the Model Designer (Tools > Model Designer).
+   1. Search for `triLocate`.
+   1. Add a new Data Source with the following values:
+      1. Name: `Building Lookup`
+      1. Exposed Name: `buildingLookup`
+      1. Data Source Type: `Query`
+      1. Multiple Records: `TRUE`
+      1. Module: `Location`
+      1. Business Object: `triBuilding`
+      1. Query Name: `triBuilding - UX - LocateMap - Building`
+   1. On this data source, add a field:
+      1. Name: `Building Record ID`
+      1. Exposed Name: `buildingRecordId`
+      1. Field Name: `Building Record ID`
+   1. Also on this data source, add another field:
+      1. Name: `Esri Map ID`
+      1. Exposed Name: `esriMapId`
+      1. Field Name: `Esri Map ID`

 1. Modify existing Locate UX app's location context component to open new LocateMap UX app.
    1. Navigate to the Web View Designer (Tools > Web View Designer).